When to announce your grant

 The press release

-- Share your press release with your grants officer before you plan to send it out so we can approve it
+- Share your press release with your investment manager before you plan to send it out so we can approve it.

 Who should I contact?